brianV05/Light-Sound_Game/README.md

     global variable or any variable, it doesn't seem to recognize that the variable is being called.
 For example, in c++, when we have a variable (int number), and inside a function we decide to use that variable, the only difference is once I enter on the keyword "nu", it automatically pops the int number that we declared before, and all I have to do is press TAB and it will complete my code.
 It's faster and less time wasted in writing variable name.
-Is this only happens on this plateform or java script is performed like that? k
+Is this only happens on this plateform or java script is performed like that?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)